$O(\alpha_s)$ corrections to the polar angle dependence of the longitudinal spin-spin correlation asymmetry in $e^+e^-\to q\bar q$: Massless QCD and the zero-mass limit of QCD

 For completeness we also list the $O(\alpha_s)$ $m_q\to 0$ single-spin functions using the same square bracket notation.
 They read~\cite{GKT2}

-We finally collect all our $m_q\to 0$ results, including the Born term contributions Eqs.~(\ref{uborn}) and~(\ref{pborn}), where we make use of the representation Eq.~(\ref{eqnkd1}).
+We finally collect all our $m_q\to 0$ results, including the Born-term contributions Eqs.~(\ref{uborn}) and~(\ref{pborn}), where we make use of the representation Eq.~(\ref{eqnkd1}).
 Again we split off the anomalous contributions using the square bracket notation.
 One obtains ($C_F=4/3$ is made explicit here)

 In Tables~\ref{tab1} and~\ref{tab2} we list all $m_q=0$ and $m_q\to 0$ contributions to the various spin configurations for the parity-even ($VV$) and parity-odd ($VA$) current contributions using the representation Eq.~(\ref{anomalies}).
 We have again used the square bracket notation to denote the anomalous contributions.
-The nonvanishing anomalous spin-flip contribution proportional to $[4/3]$ in Table~\ref{tab1} e.g. in the $(\uparrow\uparrow)$ spin configuration agrees with the corresponding result in~\cite{Smi} where this contribution was referred to as the chirality breaking contribution.
+The non-vanishing anomalous spin-flip contribution proportional to $[4/3]$ in Table~\ref{tab1} e.g. in the $(\uparrow\uparrow)$ spin configuration agrees with the corresponding result in Ref.~\cite{Smi} where this contribution was referred to as the chirality breaking contribution.